 - Distance from Bolzano: 40 minutes, 22 km

-In the fall, many people traditionally come to the celebration of new wine, or as the locals call it, in Törggelen.
-In addition to tasting the succulent juice, it is also worth tasting the local specialties.
-You can stumble upon cozy little places while walking among the alpine pastures.
+- In the fall, many people traditionally come to celebrate new wine, or as the locals call it, in Törggelen.
+In addition to tasting the succulent juice, it is also worth tasting the local specialities.
+You can stumble upon cosy little places while walking among the alpine pastures.

-In winter, skiers flood the Passeier Valley.
-If you are also a fan of winter sports, you can indulge this passion in a wonderful environment here.
+- In winter, skiers flood the Passeier Valley.
+If you are also a winter sports fan, you can indulge this passion in a beautiful environment.

 - Address: 39015 St. Leonhard in Passeier, Autonomous Province of Bolzano, Italy